Siva-SankaranM/matters-cloud-viz/README.md

 ---

 ## Graph Rendering
 - The graph is rendered using React and SVG for scalable visuals.
 - **React Flow** manages the graph structure, node/edge rendering, and user interactions (drag, select, connect).
 - **Dagre** is used to calculate node positions for a clean, readable layout.
 - Nodes and edges are dynamically generated from data.
 - Layout and positioning are handled in the `Graph.tsx` and `CustomNode.tsx` components.
+- Icons for node types and status are provided by the `lucide-react` library for a modern, consistent look (see `CustomNode.tsx`).

 ## Filtering Logic
 - Filter state is managed in React (e.g., via hooks or context).